 - Damage to your home that requires repairs or rebuilding.
 This will often also include coverage for damage to other structures on your property, such as sheds or garages, generally at 10% of the cost of insuring the primary structure on your property.

-- The theft or damage of personal items within your home.
+- Theft or damage of personal items within your home.
 This can include furniture, clothing, jewelry and other valuables.

 - Personal liability protection from potential lawsuits or medical bills resulting from injury on your property, or damage to the property of others caused by you or your family.
 For example, it can provide coverage if a tree from your property falls on a neighbor’s car, or even if your kids accidentally damage furniture in a neighbor’s home.